 The best things come in small packages, or so the saying goes.
 If that’s the case, then the Peugeot 108 is a very fine thing indeed.
 It offers city car dimensions and low running costs with the added benefit of some luxury features, which makes it an ideal urban runabout or a smart choice for a second car.

 If you think you’ve seen the Peugeot 108 before, that’s most likely because it has a couple of very similar stablemates out there – the Citroen C1 and Toyota Aygo.
 They’re very much variations on a theme as they are, in essence, the same car with brand-driven tweaks to personalise them.

-Peugeot has taken the basic car and added chrome at the front, a large grille with chrome surround, angular headlights and large vents surrounding the foglamps.
+Peugeot has taken the basic car and added chrome at the front, a large grille with a chrome surround, angular headlights and large vents surrounding the fog lamps.

-Early 108s come in either 3- or 5-door versions.
-Later cars are 5-door-only, and if you go for the Top! version, it has a fabric-style roof that rolls back to turn the 108 into a convertible.
+Early 108s come in either three- or five-door versions.
+Later cars are five-door-only, and if you go for the Top! version, it has a fabric-style roof that rolls back to turn the 108 into a convertible.
 Perfect for commutes on sunny days or for a solo trip to the beach.

 At the rear, later 108 models feature a neat centre-exit exhaust, a black tailgate panel and funky LED tail lights.
 Some models come with attractive-looking alloy wheel designs too.